-There can be tension between the pedagogical frameworks surrounding play on the one hand, and policies to which practitioners must adhere on the other.
-This results in recommendations for practitioners which are ambiguous (Wood 2010).
-As a result, work-play dichotomies exist, which can result in children being left to play in noninteractive ways with adults, and play being viewed as something that children do when they are not learning.
-Furthermore, when adults approach children's play, they can receive an unwelcoming reaction from young children, as they are not always used to playing alongside adults.
-This can result in apprehension on the part of the adults, and, in turn, a reluctance to interfere in children's play.
-The intervention has the potential to overcome some of these challenges as it can be used as a tool for the professional development of early years practitioners in play-based pedagogies.
-As the intervention is based on child development/language development theory, training on the play components of this intervention could upskill practitioners with both practical skills and the knowledge which underpins it.
+The intervention also has the potential to be used as a tool for the professional development of early years practitioners.
+For example, as the intervention is based on child development/language development theory, training on the components of this intervention could upskill practitioners with both practical skills and the knowledge which underpins it.
 The pairing of abstract knowledge with the experience they may possibly have already is beneficial to their professional development and ultimately their approach to delivering Early Years Education.